polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/substrate-front-end/part-1-connect-to-a-node.md

 ## 1.1 Frameworks and tools

 In this tutorial, we will build a React application.
 To focus as much as possible on the actual use of the Polkadot-js API ([see its documentation](https://polkadot.js.org/api/api/#api-selection)), we do not want to spend too much time making the app pretty.
-We will, therefore, use the `semantic-ui-react` package to render UI components nicely for us.
+We will, therefore, use the `semantic-ui-react` package ([see its documentation](https://react.semantic-ui.com/)) to render UI components nicely for us.

 Building an application on top of Substrate means that we need to connect to a Substrate node.
 To get started as quickly as possible on the actual app development, this guide will provide you with a development endpoint to connect your application to.
 To be more flexible and run your own node, please read [installing Substrate](https://substrate.dev/docs/en/getting-started/installing-substrate).